sw33ws/ChatGPT-Voice-Assistant/README.md

 ## Summary

-This a python ChatGPT Voice Assistant, that takes in user audio, converts it too text, and then reads the responce back to you!
+This is a python ChatGPT Voice Assistant, that takes in user audio, converts it too text, and then reads the response back to you!
 I learned how to make from
 Ai Austin, he has a guide on everthing i made in this project [```Here!```](https://www.youtube.com/watch?v=8z8Cobsvc9k)

 ## Installation